 Institute of Tropical Medicine (Belgium)

 What innovations are truly accessible and scalable across diverse health settings?
-In this session, we will examine the feasibility of novel diagnostic tools, digital health access, and the potential of local manufacturing to build resilience.
+In this session, we will examine the feasibility and appropriateness of novel diagnostic tools, digital tools to increase access, the potential of local manufacturing to build resilience, and diagnostic network optimisation.

 Tropical Bacteriology